 Who’s Laura Mam?

-In 2010 I wrote an email to Laura Mam, a Cambodian-American musician, for interview (some of her quotes in my news stories at the time published in the Phnom Penh Post).
-About 10 years later, I publish this full, unedited interview with Laura Mam, now popular songwriter, and music producer and successful businesswoman (CEO & Co-Founder of Baramey.
-In this conversation, I asked her about her upbringing as a Cambodian-born American living the United States, her love of Khmer original music, and her dream as an artist.
+In 2010 I wrote an email to Laura Mam, a Cambodian-American musician, for an interview (some of her quotes in my news stories at the time were published in the Phnom Penh Post).
+About 10 years later, I publish this full, unedited interview with Laura Mam, now popular songwriter, music producer and successful businesswoman (CEO & Co-Founder of Baramey.
+In this conversation, I asked her about her upbringing as a Cambodian-born American living in the United States, her love of Khmer original music, and her dream as an artist.